 This specialisation focuses on the processing steps needed to produce chemicals, biopolymers, feed or renewable energy from biomass.
 Engineering is fully integrated with process technology, physical-, organic- and biochemistry, product quality and process requirements.
 All those fields play an important role when designing a biorefinery.

-More information about the courses and possibilities for thesis or internship, can be found on the page of the specialisations.
+More information about the courses and possibilities for thesis or internship, can be found on the Biobased Sciences specialisations page.

 Application and Admission

-Interested in taking part in the programme?
+Interested in the master's Biobased Sciences?
 Find out more about the specific Admission requirements and the application procedures.

 If you doubt whether admission is possible, feel welcome to apply online.
 The Admission Committee will check your admissibility.
 We will not check files submitted by email.

-For all scholarship information of Wageningen University and links to others, please see this site.
+For all scholarship information of Wageningen University and links to others, please see our scholarschips page.

 Get into personal contact with one of the representatives of Wageningen University & Research.
 Learn more about all the possibilities.